Augustan literature: Historical context

 All types of literature were spread quickly in all directions.
 Newspapers began and even multiplied.
 Furthermore, the newspapers were immediately compromised, as the political factions created their own newspapers, planted stories and bribed journalists.
 Leading clerics had their sermon collections printed, which were top selling books.
 Since dissenting, Establishment and Independent divines were in print, the constant movement of these works helped defuse any region's religious homogeneity and fostered emergent latitudinarianism.
 Periodicals were exceedingly popular, and the art of essay writing was at nearly its apex.
 Furthermore, the happenings of the Royal Society were published regularly, and they were digested and explained or celebrated in more popular presses.
 The latest books of scholarship had "keys", "indexes" and "digests" made of them that could popularise, summarise and explain them to a wide audience.
 The cross-index, now commonplace, was a novelty in the 18th century, and several persons created indexes for older books of learning to allow anyone to find what an author had to say about a given topic at a moment's notice.
 Books of etiquette, of correspondence and of moral instruction and hygiene multiplied.
 Economics began as a serious discipline but did so in the form of numerous "projects" for solving England, Ireland and Scotland's ills.
 Sermon collections, dissertations on religious controversy, and prophecies, both new and old and explained, cropped up in endless variety.
 In short, readers in the 18th century were overwhelmed by competing voices.
-Truth and falsehood sat side by side on the shelves, and anyone could be a published author, just as anyone could quickly pretend to be a scholar by using indexes and digests (Clair 45, 158–187).
+Truth and falsehood sat side by side on the shelves, and anyone could be a published author, just as anyone could quickly pretend to be a scholar by using indexes and digests.